If you have been injured as a driver, passenger or pedestrian in a Road Traffic Accident then you may be able to claim compensation for your injuries.

 - • Take photographs of the accident scene or draw a sketch plan.

-If you are successful in your injury claim you will usually be able to claim compensation for any pain or suffering you have suffered as a result of your injuries.
-You may also be able to claim for other losses you may have incurred as a result of your accident such as:
+If you are successful in your injury claim you claim claim compensation for any pain or suffering caused by the accident.
+You can also claim for other losses you may have incurred as a result of your accident such as:

 - • the cost of medical treatment or medication